posts

 State of my live music system & other musings

 Been having some thoughts about alternate arrangements for how I currently perform my music to allow for more freedom.
-Henceforth I'll dub these speculative ideas SLMs (speculative live mechanisms) and treat them as an object to be linked to other ideas in a grander system of thought.
-The extra unhinged ones can be called USLMs!
+I've been calling these SLMs (speculative live mechanisms), writing them down and trying to flesh them out.

 Gigging and my health